cmehay/pyentrypoint/README.md

 #### links

 `Links` handles `Link` objects.
-You can identify links using globing patterns in the configuration file.
+You can identify links using wildcard patterns in the configuration file.

 `link` is related to one physical link (one ip and one port).